fuzzylabs/matcha/README.md

 ## &#128214; Documentation

-The full `matcha` documentation can be found at [mymatcha.ai](https://mymatcha.ai).
-This covers what `matcha` is in more detail, how to use it, what Azure permissions are required, and how Matcha works internally.
+The full Matcha documentation can be found at [mymatcha.ai](https://mymatcha.ai).
+This covers what Matcha is in more detail, how to use it, what Azure permissions are required, and how Matcha works internally.

 ## &#128506;&#65039; Roadmap